-In this section we review the bottom-up and top-down approaches to speaker diarization and discuss their relative merits and shortcomings.
-They constitute the segmentation and clustering component in Fig. 1, and encapsulate the trial-anderror search for an optimal speaker inventory $\Delta$ and thus the optimization of S and G. In all cases, the aim is to model each of the N true speakers with a single GMM.
+In both approaches presented below the aim is to model each of the N true speakers with a single GMM.
 Speaker turns are represented by transitions between models thus forming an ergodic hidden Markov model (HMM) in which each state represents a speaker and where all states are fully connected.
 The difference between the bottom-up and top-down approaches lies in where the trial-and-error search starts from and how an optimal set of GMM speaker models is derived.

-3.1 Bottom-up
+A. Bottom-up